IvLabs/resources/control-theory/README.md

 * [Control Bootcamp](https://www.youtube.com/playlist?list=PLMrJAkhIeNNR20Mz-VpzgfQs5zrYi085m) by Steve Brunton.
   **_Series info :_** This course provides a rapid overview of optimal control (controllability, observability, LQR, Kalman filter, etc.).
 It is not meant to be an exhaustive treatment, but instead provides a high-level overview of some of the main approaches, applied to simple examples in Matlab.

+** Note: **
-##### Note:- For beginners, It is recommended to first go through Brian Douglas (till video 27) course before starting Steve Brunton's course.
+For beginners, It is recommended to first go through Brian Douglas (till video 27) course before starting Steve Brunton's course.

 * [Control of Mobile Robots](https://www.coursera.org/learn/mobile-robot/home/welcome) by Dr. Magnus Egerstedt.